 Mediterranean-inspired salmon in parchment paper with sun-dried tomatoes, dill, capers, artichoke hearts, kalamata olives, and pesto sauce is a mouth-watering experience for a lovely evening in.
 PLUS, it’s easy!
 Let’s do this!

 Have you ever made salmon in parchment paper (or fish en papillote, if you will)?

-One of the astonishing facts I learned on my trip to Cordova, Alaska a couple years ago was 80% of the fish and seafood that is consumed in the U.S. is consumed at restaurants.
+One of the astonishing facts I learned on my trip to Cordova, Alaska was that 80% of the fish and seafood that is consumed in the U.S. is consumed at restaurants.